 Funding for Children’s Programs

 Summit DD and Ohio Early Intervention work together to complete assessments and evaluations of children who are referred with a suspected delay or disability.
-When Summit DD is selected as the early intervention service provider, our staff will visit you in your home and use a coaching model to help parents address their individual child’s needs, at no cost to your family.
+When Summit DD is selected as the early intervention service provider, our staff will work with your family (using an evidence-based coaching model) to help address your child’s individual needs, at no cost to your family.
+Summit DD’s Early Intervention program is funded through the local tax dollars of our levy.

 Funding for School-Age Programs